xmlet/HtmlApi/README.md

 ```

 <div style="text-align:right">
+    Now, in order to achieve some results with the code presented above a concrete implementation of a Visitor is needed.
+    There are two existing classes in order to support the Visitor pattern, the ElementVisitor interface which has a method
+    for every element class that exists in a given API and AbstractElementVisitor which provides a simplified ElementVisitor
+    interface.
+In AbstractElementVisitor there are methods for every API element, but in this case each method calls a single
+    shared method.
+This means that if all your elements share a behaviour it is possible to just redefine that single method
+    or even if only some methods have diferent behaviour it is possible to implement the shared behaviour in the shared method
+    and override the implementation of the ones that have diferent behaviour.
     Showing as an example a very basic implementation of a Visitor we can have a Visitor that writes the html to the
     console.
 It does not indent the HTML but it shows that implementing a simple Visitor requires very few lines of code.
     <br />